-I led a major cross-platform redesign of Computer Arts in 2013, following the launch of Computer Arts Collection, its premium sister title, two years earlier.
+I led a major redesign of Computer Arts in 2013, two years after launching its premium sister title.

 From its ’90s origins as a tutorial magazine for hobbyists, my content strategy completed the brand’s transition into a reputable industry title pitched squarely at professional designers and agencies.